bugzilla/bugzilla.github.io/contributing/developer.md

 like tool.
 However, it does do some tests on the small but growing “back end” of Bugzilla.

+If you have Docker installed, you can run the tests without installing the below-mentioned prerequisites by running
+`bash docker/run-tests-in-docker.sh`

 In order to run the tests, you must have the `Test::More` and
 `Test::Harness` Perl modules installed.